Boundary structure of gauge fields on asymptotically AdS spaces: Boundary system

 \subsection{Natural gPDEs on the boundary}

 Until now we studied gravity on the manifold $X$ with or without boundary and have equivalently reformulated it as a gauge PDE $(\Ered,Q,\cI_{\red})$ subject to the additional condition $\Omega>0$.
 The important point is that negative powers of $\Omega$ enter neither $Q$ nor the generators of $\cI_{\red}$.
 This means that one can consistently extend $\Ered$ by taking the range of $\Omega$ to be $\Omega\geq 0$ rather than $\Omega>0$.
 In other words, from now on we add the boundary at $\Omega=0$ to our total space $\Ered$ and keep the same notation for it.
-More precisely, we assume that $X$ is a conformally compactified spacetime and $\Sigma\equiv \d X$ is its boundary.
+Moreover, we assume that $X$ is a manifold with a boundary and $\Sigma\equiv \d X$ is its boundary.

 In this way we are in the setting of the general discussion of Section~\bref{sec:gpde-bound}.
 In particular, restricting $\Ered$ to the interior of $X$ and at the same time restricting to the interior of the fibres, i.e. requiring $\Omega>0$, gives precisely the equivalent reformulation of GR on $Int(X)$.
 At the same time the induced gPDE on the $Q$-corner (i.e. the $Q$-boundary of the restriction of $\Ered$ to $T[1]\Sigma$) is the gPDE that describes the boundary structure.